 After the previous record's success, the followup was sure to sell, and in fact first week sales of three million are still the highest of any album anywhere.
 However, it's a step down from the debut and perhaps the singer's least rewarding album to date.

 Instrumentally it's the same J-pop approach, with a few wrinkles like Spanish guitar on "Can You Keep A Secret?"
 There are bouncy dance tracks ("Wait & See"), slow love songs ("Eternally), and Utada's patented way of melding the two ("For You"), but the songs are distressingly drab.
 There are a couple of exceptions, though: the rocker "Drama" is surprisingly effective despite subdued vocals; "Kotoba ni Naranai Kimochi" is a gorgeous, synth-heavy mood piece (again making good use of those off-key high notes).

 Utada produced "Addicted To You" with Jimmy Jam & Terry Lewis; Rodney Jerkins produced "Time Limit"; other arrangers include Utada, Nishihira, Kawano, Murayama and Yu'ichiro Honda.

 Deep River (2002)

-This was her third studio album, and by some measures her most successful: opening with the #1 single "Sakura Drops" and rarely falling short of that standard.
+Utada's third studio album (not counting Precious) and by some measures the most successful, opening with the #1 single "Sakura Drops" and rarely falling short of that standard.
 Though there are dance tracks ("Traveling") and ballads ("Play Ball"), the pace never gets truly fast or truly slow; the biggest departure is the mildly raucous "Uso Mitai Na I Love You."